Colin Blunstone: Solo career

-His ninth solo album The Ghost of You And Me was released in the UK, Benelux, and Scandinavia on 9 March 2009.
+His ninth solo album The Ghost of You and Me was released in the UK, Benelux, and Scandinavia on 9 March 2009.
 Blunstone completed a twelve date UK tour, his first in several years.
 He continued to tour with Rod Argent as the Zombies, and the original surviving members of the band played four reunion concerts performing Odessey and Oracle, in April 2009.

 In 2010, Sony released Colin Blunstone Original Album Classics, a 3-disc boxed set featuring digitally re-mastered versions of Blunstone's solo albums One Year, Journey and Ennismore.
 The collection also includes two bonus tracks that were originally released as non-LP b-sides in UK.

 Blunstone continues to be active, occasionally in tours with 1960s bands such as Manfred Mann, often collaborating with Rod Argent.
-Some of his more recent albums are As Far As I Can See, the mid-1990s Echo Bridge and Out of the Shadows (with Rod Argent).
+Some of his more recent albums are As Far as I Can See, the mid-1990s Echo Bridge and Out of the Shadows (with Rod Argent).
+In 2024, he toured in the UK with a band comprising Søren Koch on lead and acoustic guitar, Dave Bainbridge on keyboards, Chas Cronk on bass and Steve Rodford on drums.
+For their second set, a string quartet, Q Strings, joined them on stage to perform Blunstone's first solo album One Year in its entirety.